Santa Clara Broncos men's soccer

 The Santa Clara Broncos men's soccer program represents Santa Clara University in all NCAA Division I men's college soccer competitions.
 Founded in 1967, the Broncos compete in the West Coast Conference.
 The Broncos are coached by Cameron Rast, who has coached the program since 2002.

 The men's soccer program has won one NCAA title, which they co-shared with Virginia, in 1989.
-Most the programs success came in the 1990s, where they reached the national championship game twice, and reached the College Cup on three occasions.
+The program's greatest success came in the 1990s, where they reached the national championship game twice, and reached the College Cup on three occasions.